Made with sweet and creamy chocolate peanut butter and hearty oats, these Vegan Chocolate Peanut Butter Oatmeal Scones

 - 6 tablespoons cold solid coconut oil

-- Optional: 1 tablespoons coconut sugar OR melted chocolate for drizzling
+- 1 tablespoon coconut sugar OR melted chocolate for drizzling optional

-- Preheat your oven to 400 degrees and line a baking sheet with parchment paper or a silicone baking mat and set aside.
+- Preheat your oven to 400 °F and line a baking sheet with parchment paper or a silicone baking mat and set aside.

 - Prepare your flax egg by whisking together 1 tablespoons of ground flaxseed and 3 tablespoons of water in a small bowl.
 Set it aside to thicken.

 - In a large bowl, whisk together both flours, quick oats, coconut sugar, baking soda, baking powder, and salt.
 Add the cold coconut oil, and using a pastry cutter (or a fork), cut the coconut oil into the flour mixture until the batter is about the size of a pea and the mixture resembles coarse sand.